GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

-\textit{Pair-level}: Depth Order (binary: is A closer than B to camera), Pairwise Direction (8-class compass), Pairwise Distance (3-class: close/medium/far), and Relative Motion (binary: are two actors converging or diverging).
+\textbf{Tasks.} We define 11 probe tasks organized into four categories as follows: \textbf{Scene-level Tasks} (clip classification): Actor Count (4-class: 2/3/4/5+ actors) and Motion Presence (binary: did any actor move). \textbf{Entity-level Tasks} (one marked actor): Entity Presence (binary: is the entity visible), Camera Distance (3-class: near/medium/far), and Angle Change (binary: does the actor turn or keep its facing). \textbf{Pair-level Tasks}: Depth Order (binary: which of two actors is closer to the camera), Pairwise Direction (multi-label over the four body-frame regions of the moving actor: front/back/left/right), Pairwise Distance (3-class: close/medium/far), Approach/Recede (3-class: toward/away/static relative to the camera), and Relative Motion (3-class: converging/diverging/static in world space). \textbf{Temporal Tasks}: Event Boundary (binary: another event starts or ends in the clip).

-Of these, the pairwise relational tasks are novel; prior spatial probing work \cite{el2024probing,huang2025much} evaluates dense per-pixel reconstruction (depth maps, surface normals) rather than discrete entity-to-entity reasoning.
+Camera-relative tasks are re-sampled inside each clip's longest camera-static sub-window, so labels are actor-driven rather than artifacts of camera motion.
+Example clips are in the supplementary material.
+Prior spatial probing evaluates dense per-pixel properties (depth, normals, correspondences) \cite{el2024probing,huang2025much}, rather than discrete entity-to-entity reasoning, and temporal benchmarks \cite{cai2024temporalbench,mangalam2023egoschema} measure reasoning failures on real video but cannot explain them, as no exact 3D state exists to probe against.
+Our benchmark sits at the intersection: frozen-feature probing of inter-entity relational geometry against exact per-frame 3D ground truth in dynamic multi-actor scenes.

-\textbf{Probe architecture.} Following the frozen evaluation protocol of V-JEPA 2 \cite{assran2025vjepa2}, we use an attentive probe: a learnable query token attends to frozen encoder features through 4 cross-attention layers, followed by a linear classification head.
+\textbf{Probe architecture.} Following the frozen evaluation protocol of V-JEPA 2 \cite{assran2025vjepa2}, we use an attentive probe inspired by theirs: a learnable query token attends to frozen encoder features through 4 cross-attention layers, followed by a linear classification head.
 For entity-specific and pairwise tasks, we prepend learned entity-type embeddings to the query.
 All encoders are frozen; only probe parameters are trained.
-We use AdamW with cosine schedule, 5-epoch warmup, early stopping on validation balanced accuracy, and report test balanced accuracy (BAcc).
+We use AdamW with cosine schedule, 5-epoch warmup, early stopping on validation balanced accuracy (BAcc), and report test BAcc.